bradj/iridium/DESIGN.md

 Where we go, what we see, what we buy, who we're with... we are the commodity.

-Unfortunately, even for the technically inclined, it's not easy to break out of their grasp.
+Even for the technically inclined, it's not easy to break out of their grasp.

 ## Problem Space & Scope